- Licensing & Consumer Services (previously HPO)

 Commercial Sustainability Checklist

-Construction shall not commence before a building permit has been issued and permit fees have been paid.
+Construction shall not commence before a building permit has been issued.
 To ensure expedient permit processing: